Rebuilding your Gut-Brain Axis

 GLUTEN AND DAIRY:

-Eliminating foods that are hurting you, and replacing them with foods that are healing you is crucial to healing your gut and autoimmune doncition.
-First, I highly recommend that anyone with an autoimmune or chronic health condition that is still eating gluten (wheat) and dairy, I would highly recommend that you cut these both out.
+Eliminating foods that are hurting you, and replacing them with foods that are healing you is crucial to healing your gut and autoimmune coition.
+Anyone with an autoimmune or chronic health condition that is still eating gluten (wheat) and dairy, I would highly recommend that you consider cutting these both out.
 These are 2 of the most inflammatory foods and have been clinically shown to damage the gut, lead to microbial overgrowths, and contribute to rampant inflammation

 Many times, people will have to eliminate grains for a period of time to fully heal their gut and autoimmune condition.
 Grains contain a number of inflammatory proteins, antinutrient binding substances, enzyme inhibitors and are typically starch heavy, meaning they also feed bad bacteria and yeast.
 Read more about why grains may be problematic for you here.

 Histamine intolerance is very common in autoimmune patients.
 Often times people with a chronic condition have an MTHFR gene variant which inhibits their ability to methylate molecules in the body.
 This “undermethylater” biotype typically correlates to increased amounts of histamine in the body.
 When someone has elevated histamine, they may be prone more to seasonal allergies, dust, mold, and react to foods that are high in histamine.
+Rogue mast cell’s as mentioned above, also tend to increase histamine levels.
 Foods high in histamine include spinach, avocado, nuts, vinegars, fermented foods, chocolate, tomatoes, citrus fruits.
 You can learn more about histamine intolerance here.

 MISCELLANEOUS PROBLEMATIC FOODS